MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/cost-management/metrics-tolerance.md

 Cost Management generally focuses on metrics related to costs.
 As part of your risk analysis, you'll want to gather data related to your current and planned spending on cloud-based workloads to determine how much risk you face, and how important investment in cost governance is to your cloud adoption strategy.

-The following are examples of useful metrics that you should gather to help evaluate risk tolerance within the Security Baseline discipline:
+The following are examples of useful metrics that you should gather to help evaluate risk tolerance within the Cost Management discipline:

 - **Annual spending:** The total annual cost for services provided by a cloud provider.
 - **Monthly spending:** The total monthly cost for services provided by a cloud provider.